 Even if you do not expect it, just like red beets, lemon has its place on this list.
 Lemon is one of the healthiest foods on our planet.
 This citrus fruit is full of vitamin C but also has a high potassium content that helps maintain a healthy heart, brain, and nervous system.
 Because of its acidity, people are not aware that lemon helps relieve signs of digestive disturbances and heartburn as well as flatulence.
 If you eat something with a distinct taste that you can not get rid of, lemon water is an ideal drink to refresh your breath.

 It contains a lot of carotenes, an antioxidant that slows down cell aging.
-Helps maintain healthy eyes and has a high content of iron, fiber, niacin (vitamin B3, whose deficiency is manifested by insomnia and anorexia) and tastes very well.
+It helps maintain healthy eyes and has a high content of iron, fiber, niacin (vitamin B3, whose deficiency is manifested by insomnia and anorexia) and tastes very well.

 Thanks to the sweet taste, Lucuma can be added as a powder to juices, yogurt, desserts, but also to tea or coffee.